uzh-bf/gbl-knowledge/resources/GBL Dev Workflow.md

 # GBL Dev Workflow
 **Status**: In Progress

-The GBL Dev Workflow is our approximation of the
+The GBL Dev Workflow is our approximation of the development process of a new learning game (primarily focused on simulations, where the bulk of our experiences are coming from).
+Besides learning contents like explanatory videos, we also plan to create technical and didactical resources (e.g., workshop templates) that can support throughout the workflow.